Joint All-Domain Command and Control: JADC2 Services

-In April 2023 Joint Warfighting Concept 3.0 (JWC 3.0) was previewed.
-JWC 2.0 involved '°fires, °information, °logistics, and °command and control'.
-Released 27 August 2023, JWC 3.0 additionally involves °the ability to win in contested logistics,°information advantage, and °expanded maneuver. —ADM Christopher Grady.
-Employment of crewed-uncrewed teaming to 'sense and make sense' of the situation, and to make that information rapidly available to the commanders will be an essential part of the Capability.
+In April 2023, Joint Warfighting Concept 3.0 (JWC 3.0) was previewed.
+JWC 2.0 involved fires, information, logistics, and command and control.
+Released on 27 August 2023, JWC 3.0 additionally involves the ability to win in contested logistics, information advantage, and expanded maneuver, according to ADM Christopher Grady.
+Employment of crewed-uncrewed teaming to 'sense and make sense' of the situation and to make that information rapidly available to the commanders will be an essential part of the Capability.
 Future Force Design is underway.

-On 19 September 2023 Army Contracting Command-Aberdeen Proving Ground awarded Leidos a contract to provide an electronic platform: equipment and services in support of JADC2.
+On 19 September 2023, Army Contracting Command-Aberdeen Proving Ground awarded Leidos a contract to provide an electronic platform, equipment and services in support of JADC2.